Busitema

 Busitema is a settlement in eastern Uganda.
 It is the location of the Main Campus of Busitema University, one of the public universities in Uganda.

 Location

 Busitema is located approximately 23 km, by road, northwest of Busia, where the district headquarters are located.
 This location is approximately 26 km, by road, southwest of Tororo, the largest town in the sub-region.
-The coordinates of Busitema are:00 34 21N, 34 03 00E (Latitude:0.5725; Longitude:34.0500).

 Population

 As of April 2010, the exact population of Busitema was not known.

 Landmarks

 The landmarks within the town limits or close to the edges of town include: